shellscape/webpack-plugin-serve/recipes/create-react-app/README.md

 [configuration files](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts/config)
 using [react-app-rewired](https://github.com/timarney/react-app-rewired).
-Note that these configurations change between versions of `react-scripts`, so any upgrade of of it may cause these configuration overrides to break.
+Note that these configurations change between versions of `react-scripts`, so any upgrade of it may cause these configuration overrides to break.

 Also update your scripts within `package.json`: